th1j5/inet/showcases/tsn/timesynchronization/clockdrift/doc/index.rst

 The Model and Results
 ---------------------

-The showcase contains four example simulations.
+The showcase contains several example simulations.
 All simulations use the following network:

 .. figure:: media/Network2.png
    :align: center